 Ultimately, the health effects of obesity are costly.
 One study showed that the UK’s National Health Service spent around £5.1 billion in 2014/2015 on the treatment of obesity and ill-related health.
 In the United States alone, that figure was $150 billion to $190 billion.
 These are real costs that must be accounted for when thinking about the effects of Coca-Cola on our world.

 The Coca-Cola Company (and its competitors) bring happiness and joy to millions of customers.
 They employ millions of people and have millions of shareholders.
 That being said, there are major health and economic externalities.

-Coca-Cola, policymakers, and citizens need to seriously consider these externalities.
+Coca-Cola, policymakers, and citizens need to consider these externalities seriously.
 Like anything, there are pros and cons here.
 However, by engaging in a serious public discussion on Coca-Cola and obesity, we can create policies that are in the public interest.